Trustpilot

 How can I protect myself from catching HIV?

 As well as having a HIV self-test, we recommend condoms with every sexual encounter.
 Condoms reduce the risk of catching the HIV virus and sexually transmitted infections by preventing any sexual fluids from being transferred.
-Therefore, by using a condom (or dam) every time you have vaginal, anal or oral sex reduces the risk of contracting HIV or other STI’s.
+Therefore, by using a condom (or dam) every time you have foreplay, vaginal, anal or oral sex reduces the risk of contracting HIV or other STI’s.

 For more information or to order a HIV home-test; click here